exactly how safe is your beneficiary’s inheritance?

 The answer is protect your family home with a property trust in your will.

 A property trust is a Life Interest Trust within your will designed to protect your family home.

 Here's how it works:

 When making your will, you gift your share of your residential home (or any other residential property)

-to your children or other beneficiaries.
+in trust to your children or other beneficiaries.